2D Pong

 The first really gnarly problem though, was that by default, the attiny10 had only 3 GPIO : the fourth one is the RESET line.
 The TM1640 requires two of them (DATA,CLK) and the two user buttons should have another two.
 This presents us with two options:

 1. Use the ADC and some resistors to connect two buttons to a single GPIO.
-Four voltage levels will correspont to the four possible states of the system.
+Four voltage levels will correspond to the four possible states of the system.

 2. Disable the RESET pin to claim the fourth GPIO